frdpnl/codespeak/README.md

 `take p` removes p from list.

-For the learning experience, all is in C (gnu99), and theory is introduced when absolutely needed (a learning exercise).
+For the learning experience, all is in C (gnu99), and theory is introduced when needed (a learning exercise).

 Single dependency is suckless.org's libgrapheme, for unicode support in source code.
+(like other suckless.org programs - `st`, `dwm` - it is excellent).
 Also, relies on one of FreeBSD's specific libc function (so, probably does not compile on GNU/Linux).
-Inspired by nanopass, several small steps to evaluation (inefficient most of the time).
+Inspired by nanopass; several small steps to evaluation (inefficient most of the time).

-Long-term objective is to compile to WebAssembly (yes, not here yet).
+Long-term objective is to compile to WASM (yes, not here yet).

+Beyond long-term project is to provide WASM runtime to GPU.